Jasmine-Mogadam/horse-life-auto/README.md

 The built applications will be available in the `dist` directory.

+## Troubleshooting

+### "App is damaged and can't be opened" (macOS)

+Because this app is not digitally signed (which requires a paid Apple Developer account), macOS may block it from running.
+To fix this:

+1. Move the app to your `Applications` folder.
+2. Open Terminal.
+3. Run the following command:
+    ```bash
+    xattr -cr /Applications/Horse\ Life\ Auto.app
+    ```
+4. You should now be able to open the app normally.

 ## Contributing

 Wanna add something to this dumpster fire?
 Here's how: